Wild Beavers We Have Sighted Across Ontario

 We didn’t stay in this location long enough to catch a glimpse of the beavers.

 Instead, we followed the scat of a deer – its faint trail through the deep grass – before pinpointing its prone body beneath an evergreen tree.
-In the deep shade, the deer almost eluded us because of its stationary stance, only for the glimmer in its eyes.
+In the deep shade, only for the glimmer in its eyes, the deer almost eluded us.
 In no time, the deer bolted and raced across the meadow behind us.

-And as we watched it racing away, Bob drew to my attention that a Praying Mantis (Mantodea) had landed on my back!!
+As we watched it racing away, Bob drew to my attention a Praying Mantis that had landed on my back!!

-Bob got a couple of pictures and then we convinced him to move along!!
+Bob got a couple of pictures and then we convinced the Mantis to move along!!

 Later, after we got our tent setup for the night, and with the loons calling out their song, a beaver decided to go for a late day swim right by our campsite.

-Bob, like so many of his fellow Canadians, just loves to pick up a canoe and then carry it on his back in what we call portaging.
-Even I will carry it a short distance.
+Bob, like so many of our fellow Canadians, just loves to pick up a canoe and then carry it on his back in what we call portaging.
 It is really just a part of the way of life for many in my country.
 In fact, outback canoeing actually keeps both Bob and I connected to our families’ histories.
 Members of my family came to Canada in 1647, when the predominant mode of transportation was the canoe.
 Bob’s family, who came to Canada two hundred years later, also took to canoeing.
-And so over 300 years later, canoeing in the world of the beaver is just a given for both of our families, and it is something we share with many fellow Canadians.
+And so over 300 years later, we are carrying on the tradition.

-In this video that Bob filmed, my dad explains to us just how he glued and made the paddle that he holds in his hand.
+In Bob’s video, my dad explains to us just how he glued and made the paddle that he holds in his hand.
 Everyone in our family has, at one time or another, been gifted with handcrafted paddles made by my dad.
 They have even been known to appear as wedding gifts for our daughter’s outdoorsy friends.

-When Bob and I engage in back country canoe trips, he most often finds himself carrying the canoe for miles, along with other gear.
+When Bob and I engage in back country canoe trips, he most often finds himself carrying the canoe along with other gear.
 I, on the other hand, am usually loaded down with everything imaginable!!
-In this picture, I am carefully making my way down a wet stony trail.
+In this photo, I am carefully making my way down a wet stony trail.

 Part of canoeing can involve, if it’s safe, the art of running rapids.
 This is something that Bob and I take a lot of care in doing… no silliness and no running a rapids blindly.
 It is necessary to walk the river edge along the rapids, note the rocks, plan our canoe route through them, and then carefully take to the water.